saqlainrai/GitHub-Demo/README.md

 ### Github Demo

 ### Purpose
-- This branch is used to serve the deployments.
+- This branch is used to build the Login Component for the project.